Veiam/Veiam/README.md

 - 🌱 I’m currently learning Cloud Services.
 - 💞️ I’m not looking to collaborate at this moment, it's already hard putting myself on my back
 - 📫 How to reach me ...
 LinkedIn! https://www.linkedin.com/in/dayyang/
 - 🔥 Current Project is ...
-Auto Coupon Clipper for Chrome Extension (WIP) JavaScript
+Auto Coupon Clipper for Chrome Extension (WIP-OnHold) JavaScript
 57.5%
 CSS
 35.4%
 HTML
 7.1%
-- ⚡ Current Goals are ...
-Completion of SCP followed by SAA-C02, AZ-900, DP-900, and AI-900
+- ⚡ Remaining Goals are ...
+Completion of SAA-C02 and SCP followed by AZ-900, DP-900, and AI-900.
 - ❄️ Possible Future Project might be ...
 Gerrit Shortcut GUI Plugin?
 - ✨ Private Repo Languages:
 C 52.5%